 Unless your copywriter knows the decision maker’s real motives for buying, the job of creating and developing the basic idea becomes a high-risk effort.

-The copy framework is constructed with convincing “reason-why” arguments persuading the prospect to think or act in a way that the copywriter suggests.
+The copy framework is constructed with convincing “reason-why advertising” arguments persuading the prospect to think or act in a way that the copywriter suggests.
 The actual reasons why decision makers place orders are built into that approach.

 The more successful B2B copywriters prepare for the writing task with highly organized research findings, listing all possible appeals for the market to be addressed and possible product benefits in order of their value to the buyer.